ILIAS-eLearning/ILIAS/docs/configuration/secure.md

 ### Genrate the ILIAS ```ilClientId``` cookie with ```secure``` attribute

+(The JF https://docu.ilias.de/goto.php?target=wiki_1357_JourFixe-2018-04-23 suggested to do this in webserver configuration.)

 The browser will include the cookie in an HTTP request only if the request is transmitted over a secure channel (HTTPS).
 https://en.wikipedia.org/wiki/Secure_cookie